SveSop/nvcuda/README.md

 The DirectX implementation in the CUDA driver for linux is not
 available for this relay.
+Required driver is 525 series or newer.
 The recommended driver is always most recent.
-(565+).
+(570+).

 ## Build requirements:
 - [WINE] (version >= 9.0) [https://www.winehq.org/](https://www.winehq.org/)